Cleveland Clinic logo

 X-rays work by sending beams of radiation through your body to create images on an X-ray detector nearby.
 Radiation beams are invisible, and you can’t feel them.

-A radiologist interprets the image and writes a report for the physician who ordered the X-ray, noting if there’s anything in the image that’s abnormal or concerning.
+radiologist interprets the image and writes a report for the physician who ordered the X-ray.
+They make note of anything that’s abnormal or concerning.
+Then, your healthcare provider shares the results with you.

 Preparation for an X-ray depends on the type of X-ray you’re getting.
 Your provider may ask you to: